Dramarama-cfg/python-data-processing/README.md

 Hi, guys.
 Welcome to this repository created to showcase my skills.

 Projects in this repository are related to data processing, web scraping and data validation.
-The primary focus of these projects has been to automate daily processes, enhance efficiency, and minimize human errors.
+The primary focus of these projects are to automate daily processes, enhance efficiency and minimize human errors.

 Through these projects, I have aimed to demonstrate my ability to develop practical solutions that streamline workflows and improve overall productivity.